-Divorce Mediation
+Divorce Mediation Lawyer in Flower Mound

-What is Divorce mediation?
+What Is Divorce Mediation?

 Divorce mediation is an alternative to a courtroom trial, where the spouses and their attorneys meet with a mediator and work to reach an agreement over disputed matters.
-A mediator is a neutral third party, whose job is to help spouses find common ground and encourage them to settle their disagreements.
+A mediator is a neutral third party whose job is to help spouses find common ground and encourage them to settle their disagreements.

-What Are the Advantages of Divorce mediation?
+Advantages of Divorce Mediation

-Mediation offers a number of advantages:
+Mediation offers several advantages:

-• Mediation is much less expensive than litigation
+- Mediation is much less expensive than litigation

-• You can keep your issues private and confidential
+- You can keep your issues private and confidential

-• Mediation is not an adversarial process but instead involves cooperation
+- Mediation is not an adversarial process but instead involves cooperation

-• You do not have to face your spouse (an important factor when one spouse often dominates the other)
+- You do not have to face your spouse (an important factor when one spouse often dominates the other)

-• You do not have to face a judge or jury
+- You do not have to face a judge or jury

-• Mediation is typically much less stressful and emotional than a trial
+- Mediation is typically much less stressful and emotional than a trial

 How Does Mediation Work?